Explore the Interaction Between the Size and Cost of Military Forces

 Why can’t I increase or decrease some elements of the force?

 In many cases, CBO judged that it would be unrealistic to allow the force to vary beyond certain parameters in the next 5 to 10 years.
-For example, some models of aircraft, such as B-52 bombers, no longer have an active production line, so it would be extremely difficult to procure more of those aircraft.
+For example, some models of aircraft, such as B-52 bombers, no longer have an active production line, so procuring more of them would be extremely difficult.
 For aircraft carriers and some other ships, it is unlikely that the shipbuilding industry could produce an additional ship in the relevant time frame—either because of constraints on the industrial base or because of the time required to build and commission such ships (9 years for an aircraft carrier).

 Why does the tool use notional squadrons of aircraft?